 The most motivating and inspiring of the podcasts I have listened to so far over my hundreds (thousands?) of hours of listening to the Joe Rogan Experience.

-Ex-Marine David Goggins can do hundreds of pull-ups in a row, is an ultra-marathon runner, and multiple world record-holder.
+Ex-Navy SEAL David Goggins can do hundreds of pull-ups in a row, is an ultra-marathon runner, and multiple world record-holder.
 He has run over 200 miles in one bout as just one example.
-He used to weigh several hundred pounds and had to overcome sickle cell anemia to become who he is today.
+He used to weigh several hundred pounds and had to overcome sickle cell trait to become who he is today.
 The story is profound.

 I was introduced to stretching the psoas muscle for stress-reduction in this episode, which has made a profound effect on my life and my yoga practice, in general.